vtsykun/cron-bundle/README.md

         lock: true # Default false
         messenger: true # Handle all jobs with symfony messenger bus.

     # Stamps it's markers that will add to each tasks.
-Used by Middleware's, see customization example
     with_stamps:
         - 'Packagist\WebBundle\Cron\WorkerStamp'